renovatebot/renovate/docs/usage/golang.md

 By default, Renovate will keep up with the very latest version of `go`.

 You can "pin" the `go` version that Renovate uses.
-Say you want Renovate to use Go version 1.14.12, you can do this by adding `go 1.14.12` to your `go.mod` file.
+Say you want Renovate to use Go version 1.14, you can do this by adding `go 1.14` to your `go.mod` file.
+We do not support pinning Go versions to a specific patch level, so you cannot use `go 1.14.12`, but you can use `go 1.14` in your `go.mod` file.